 Last night, I walked into a city park nearby and walked beneath the iconic Cloud Gate sculpture while a brilliant cover band was playing Led Zeppelin and tourists were taking pictures of each other against the mirrored sides of the structure.
 I walked into a garden area close by it and found myself staring at a field of salvia and Echinacea flowers.
 I thought I was “seeing stars” in my visual field from being dehydrated but then I realized that what I was looking at was actually a field full of fireflies.
 I have only seen them one other time in my life, when I was a child.
 We do not have fireflies where I live.
 Like a child again, I stood there staring at them sparkle sporadically like little sparks or pixies above the buds and blooms of the flowers.
 It is one of the most beautiful things I have ever seen.
 Behind this magic, fantasy like garden that was overgrown with rich greens and pinks and purples and sparking fireflies, the megalithic skyscrapers rose in the background, reaching far into the lilac colored twilight sky.

-Tomorrow is the main event of this trip, the synchronization workshop.
+Having filmed a podcast on obesity here already, tomorrow is the main event of this trip, the synchronization workshop.
 Seeing as how we are in a mercury retrograde, it should be very interesting to see how this grand scale communication event will go.
 I can say that mercury retrogrades set a brilliant stage for shadow work, so there will be a lot of that on stage tomorrow.
 I am going to settle myself and express my love and gratitude tonight by cooking for a group of people.
-I am so looking forward to doing some art tonight.
 Chicago is a capital food city.
-And so, it is fitting that I am in Chicago both for an obesity podcast and for this blog, where I remind the world that food is the art form of flavors and edible textures.
-Until we graduate to a society that does not take in it’s energy from anything else, we have the opportunity to celebrate this unanimously precious art form called food.
+And so, it is fitting that I am in Chicago both for an obesity podcast.
+Until we graduate to a society that does not take in its energy from anything else, we have the opportunity to celebrate the unanimously precious art form called food.
 And now I’m off to explore more of the city and the people in it.